Line 14 (Guangzhou Metro): Phase 2 Southern Extension

 The second phase of Line 14 extends the mainline south to Guangzhou Railway Station from Jiahewanggang.
 The extension is about 11.74 km long, and is entirely underground with 8 new stations.
 It will have shorter station spacing than the rest of the mainline in order to better serve denser areas closer to the city center, with an average station spacing of 1.46 km.
 The electrical substation at Baiyun Culture Square was expanded to meet the necessary power requirements.

 This section received project approval by the National Development and Reform Commission in late March 2017, with the work feasibility report approved in early January 2018.
 A groundbreaking ceremony occurred on 19 November 2018, with official construction beginning shortly later.
 On June 30, 2019, the first tunnel boring machine departed south from the Jiahewanggang Station construction site.

 Due to renovation requirements of the national rail station at Guangzhou railway station, construction for this station was postponed, therefore the section between and opened first on 29 September 2025.

 Future Expansion

 Knowledge City Line

 Current long-term plans have the Knowledge City Line splitting off from Line 14 to be its own standalone route, Line 27.
-These plans include a southeastern extension from Zhenlong down past Xinsha on Line 13 and crossing the Dongjiang river into Dongguan.
+These plans include a southeastern extension from down past Xinsha on Line 13 and crossing the Dongjiang river into Dongguan.